 Black cats are often associated with Halloween.
-This is probably due to the fact in many cultures they are considered to be a symbol of bad luck.
-Also, black cats are often in the company of witches.
+This is probably due to the fact that in many cultures, they symbolise bad luck.
+Also, black cats are usually in the company of witches.

 The vintage Halloween postcard is dated 1910 and from the Missouri History Museum.